Advait470/Expense-Tracker/README.md

-# Expense-Tracker

-# Include tailwind in .html file

-# use postcss method
+# Create a new database 'register'

+# create a new table 'users'